The Gentlemen of the College: History

 Co-founded in 1990 by Douglas Stambler ('92) and Mike Fitch ('93), the original group had a passion for barbershop.
-The Gentlemen of the College has been an active part of the William and Mary community for over twenty years.
+The Gentlemen of the College has been an active part of the William and Mary community for over thirty years.
 Usually consisting of 10-15 members, The Gentlemen have biannual auditions with the rest of the William and Mary a cappella Council.

 Performances

 The Gentlemen integrate a lively and humorous performance style with their repertoire—a style shown through their Homecoming and Final concerts.
 Respectively taking place at the Sadler center and Phi Beta Kappa Memorial Hall concerts are punctuated with skits.
 A 'final video', a Gentlemen-acted spoof of the year's blockbuster, is shown during final concert.

 The Gentlemen perform a 'Wren Ten', an arch sing, once per semester.
 Congregating on the Wren Portico, the Gentlemen showcase the semester's new songs, introduce the new members, and produce a skit.
 The Wren Ten performances are sometimes themed—traditionally, the Gentlemen dress up in costumes for their fall Wren 10 (falling usually around Halloween weekend).